openvinotoolkit/openvino/docs/ops/pooling/AdaptiveMaxPool_8.md

 **Outputs**:

 *   **1**: Output of type *T* and shape `[N,C,L_out]`, `[N,C,H_out,W_out]` or `[N,C,D_out,H_out,W_out]`.
-*   **2**: Output of type specified by *output_type* and same shape as 1st output containing indices of elements in 1st output.
+*   **2**: Output of type specified by *index_element_type* and same shape as 1st output containing indices of elements in 1st output.
 The values of indices are computed as if input was flatten 1-D tensor.

 **Types**